alvarofrancomartins/alvarofrancomartins.github.io/content/post/corruption-networks-model/index.md

 edge_lists = generate_net_links(tmax = 100, a = 0.142) # e.g, [[(0, 1), (0, 3), ...
 (5, 6)], [(7, 8), (7, 9) ...
 (14, 15)], ... ]
 ```

-Now, to create the network until step $t$ we need to concatenate these lists.
+To create the network until step $t$ we need to concatenate these lists.

 ```py
 def network(t, edges_list):